 TASKS & RESPONSIBILITIES

 The bioinformatician works at the crossroads between the science of life and computer science.
-They designs software to help researchers in biology.
+They design software to help researchers in biology.

 With training in both life sciences and computer science, bioinformaticians use their computer to help biological research.
 It designs software that will be used by researchers to develop new drugs, improve quality control in agribusiness or preserve biodiversity.
 Working in a research institute or an industrial entity, they will: